 NSG 367 -- NURSING IMPLICATIONS OF DRUG INTERACTIONS, 3 credit hr., Level III-

-In this course the student will be introduced to essential pharmacological principles and concepts.
-The nursing process will provide the framework by which students will apply these principles and concepts to situations in a variety of health care settings.
+In this course, the student will be introduced to essential pharmacological principles and concepts.
+The nursing process will provide the framework by which students will apply theoretical knowledge in situations in a variety of health care settings.